School of Business

 Undergraduate education in business is designed to impart a broad base of general knowledge, within which students pursue additional knowledge to become exceptional managerial and business leaders.
 The curricula seek to expand capacities, perspectives, and skills of students who wish direct preparation for careers in either business firms or the public service.

-In addition to the business programs leading to the Bachelor of Science, a Management and Engineering for Manufacturing bachelor’s degree program is offered jointly with the College of Engineering and is described at the end of the list of business majors in this section of the Catalog.
+In addition to the business programs leading to the Bachelor of Science, a Management and Engineering for Manufacturing bachelor’s degree program is offered jointly with the College of Engineering and is described at the end of the list of business majors in this section of the catalog.

 Field Study Internships